thrive-spectrexq/Spectre_Ai_Assistant/README.md

 # Spectre Ai Assistant

-This repository contains two Python scripts that implement a voice-assisted conversational AI: `chat.py` and `ui.py`.
+The use of two Python scripts that implement a voice-assisted conversational AI: `chat.py` and `ui.py`.
 Both scripts leverage various libraries and Google's Gemini Pro 1.5 to create an engaging and interactive user experience, with `ui.py` extending the functionality to a web interface using Streamlit.

 ## Features